 In this course, students will study linear, quadratic, polynomial, radical, rational, exponential, logarithmic, and piecewise (including absolute value) equations and inequalities by applying analytical, graphical, and numerical methods of solution.
 Elementary functions will be examined with reference to extrema, roots (zeros), and end-behavior of their respective graphs.
 Theory of equations including the Remainder and Factor Theorems, The Rational Root Theorem, and Descartes' Rule of Signs will be used for non-graphical analysis of higher-order polynomial functions.
 Systems of equations will be solved by traditional algebraic methods.
-TMM001 approved Spring 2012.
+OT36-TMM001, effective summer 2023.